jenkinsci/gitlab-plugin/README.md

 ### Matrix/Multi-configuration jobs

-This plugin can be used on Matrix/Multi-configuration jobs together with the [Flexible Publish](https://plugins.jenkins.io/flexible-publish) plugin which allows to run publishers after all axis jobs are done.

-To use GitLab with Flexible Publish, configure the *Post-build Actions* as follows:
+This plugin can be used with Matrix/Multi-configuration jobs together with the [Flexible Publish](https://plugins.jenkins.io/flexible-publish) plugin which allows you to run publishers after all axis jobs are done.
+Configure the *Post-build Actions* as follows:

 1. Add a *Flexible publish* action
 2. In the *Flexible publish* section: